mjherich/Impact-Coding-Test/SOLUTION.md

 ### How to use the GUI

+Start by running `java -jar ImpactCodingTest.jar` in the `root` of the project.

 * **Delimited List** accepts a comma separated list of integers with NO spaces.
 * **Good Strings** accepts any old string.
 * **Find Duplicate Elements** accepts a comma separated list of integers with NO spaces.